 North Carolina Eviction Process for Illegal Activities

-As a landlord, you aren’t required to serve a tenant found to have committed an illegal activity any notice.
+As a landlord, you aren’t required to serve a tenant found to have committed any criminal activity a North Carolina eviction notice.
 Illegal activities can take either of two forms.

-One category of illegal activity is that that affects the safety, health, or peaceful enjoyment of the property by other tenants.
+One category of illegal activity is that that affects the safety, health, or peaceful enjoyment of the tenant's property.
 Another form of illegal activity can come in the form of the manufacturing, possession, or use of a controlled substance.

 Step 3: File the Complaint in an Appropriate Court

-The next step in the eviction process is to move to court and file a complaint.
-There will be a filing fee involved, usually about $100.
+The next step in the eviction proceedings is to move to court and file a complaint.
+There will be a eviction filing fee involved, usually about $100.